-5.2.2.False Statement
+5.2.2.2.False Statement

-A False Statement on any part of your application may be grounds for not hiring you, or for firing you after you begin work.
+A False Statement on any part of your application may be ground for not hiring you, or for firing you after you begin work.
 Also, you may be punished by fine or imprisonment (U.S. Code, title 18, section 1001).

-- 5.2.3 Submission to State Gaming Agency The Tribal Gaming Commission shall forward the Applicant's Application for a Determination of Suitability along with required releases to the State Gaming Agency. - 5.2.4 Application Contents At a minimum, and where the information is relevant for the type of License applied for, the Application shall contain the following information: - (1) The full name (and other names ever used), address, residential and business telephone numbers, age, birth date and place, citizenship, gender, driver's license number, and social security number or business identification number of the Applicant. - (2) If the Applicant has resided at his current address for less than five (5) years, all previous addresses during this five (5) year period. - (3) The name, address and telephone number of the Licensee for whom he will work and the specific location at which he will be employed.
-A description of the job, task, or service the Applicant will provide. - (4) The names and addresses of the Applicant's Immediate Family. - (5) The Applicant's criminal and civil record, if any, and an explanation of any crimes for which he has been convicted or civil suits he has lost, or to which he has entered a plea of nolo contendere. - (6) A disclosure of any judgment rendered against the Applicant. - (7) The names, addresses and telephone numbers of three references who are not related to the Applicant.
+- 5.2.3 Submission to State Gaming Agency The Tribal Gaming Commission shall forward the Applicant's Application for a Determination of Suitability along with required releases to the State Gaming Agency. - 5.2.4 Application Contents At a minimum, and where the information is relevant for the type of License applied for, the Application shall contain the following information: - (1) The full name (and other names ever used), address, residential and business telephone numbers, age, birth date and place, citizenship, gender, driver's license number, and social security number or business identification number of the Applicant. - If the Applicant has resided at his current address for less than five (5) years, all previous addresses during this five (5) year period. - (3) The names and current address of at least three (3) personal references, including one personal reference who was acquainted with the applicant during each period of residence listed in paragraph two (2) above. - (4) The name, address and telephone number of the Licensee for whom he will work and the specific location at which he will be employed.
+A description of the job, task, or service the Applicant will provide. - (5) The name and addresses of any licensing or regulatory agency with which the person has filed an application for a license or permit related to gaming, whether or not such license or permit was granted. - (6) The names and addresses of the Applicant's Immediate Family. - (7) The Applicant's criminal and civil record, if any, and an explanation of any crimes for which he has been convicted or civil suits he has lost, or to which he has entered a plea of nolo contendere. - (8) For each felony for which there is an ongoing prosecution or a conviction, the charge, the name and address of the Court involved, and the date and disposition if any. - (9) For each misdemeanor conviction or ongoing misdemeanor prosecution (excluding minor traffic violations) within ten (10)